In August, I decided to focus on the theme “Back to Basics” to help entrepreneurs, especially coaches and service providers, boost their core skills.

 Periodically look at your video analytics to see what’s working and what’s not.
 Be fluid in your approach and open to trying new types of content and techniques.

-Bonus Tip: Leverage AI & Automation Toolsanimated woman in front of portfolio
+Bonus Tip: Leverage AI & Automation Tools

 Automation tools, such as auto-captioning, AI-generated scripts, and automated editing platforms-all these things will save your sanity and time.
 Experiment with the technologies that work for you and augment your workflow.